mernsanz/react1/README.md

-## Responsove word counter in a paragraph
+## Responsive word counter in a paragraph